talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

 When an SRH is present modifying the destination address (DA) of the IPv6 header affects the active segment.
 However, DA modification can affect the SR policy even in the absence of an SRH.
 One example is modifying a DA which is used as a Binding SID [RFC8402].
 Another example is modifying a DA which represents a compressed segment list {{I-D.ietf-spring-srv6-srh-compression}}.
 SRH compression allows encoding multiple compressed SIDs within a single 128-bit SID, and thus modifying the DA can affect one or more hops in the SR policy.

 ### Scope
 An SR modification attack can be performed by on-path attackers.
-As discussed in {{threat}}, it assumed that filtering is deployed at the domain boundaries, thus limiting the ability of implementing SR modification attacks to on-path internal attackers.
+If filtering is deployed at the domain boundaries ({{filtering}}), the ability of implementing SR modification attacks is limited to on-path internal attackers.

 ### Impact {#mod-impact}
 The SR modification attack allows an attacker to change the SR policy that the packet is steered through and thus to manipulate the path and the processing that the packet is subject to.